 If there was only one phrase to describe Amasra, it would be a hidden gem.
-Yes, this cliche has been used thousands of times and you’re probably sick of reading those three words, but Amasra really is one of the biggest hidden gems in Turkey!
+Yes, it’s a cliché, but Amasra really is one of those places that surprises people once they actually visit!

 This Amasra travel guide includes everything you need to know, including transportation, accommodations and hotels, what to do in Amasra, and much more.

-Psst! — Amasra sounds very similar to Amasya, another (beautiful) city in Turkey.
-If you realized that you’re on the wrong page, then don’t worry — we also have an Amasya Travel Guide blog post. 🙂
+Psst!
+Amasra sounds very similar to Amasya, another (beautiful) city in Turkey.
+If you realized that you’re on the wrong page, then don’t worry — you can check out our Amasya Travel Guide blog post. 🙂

 AMASRA: The Basics